 - If you have been denied entry into or deported, or removed from the United States, furnish documents relating to this.

-- Please arrive no more than 15 minutes before the time of your interview.
+- Applicants should arrive no more than 15 minutes before the time of their interview.
 Large bags or weapons are prohibited at the Embassy.
-Please consider leaving electronic devices at home.
+To facilitate security screening, applicants should consider leaving electronic devices at home.

-- Married couples may apply together as long as one member of the relationship is over the age of 60.
-All other first-time B1/B2 visa applicants between the ages of 14 and 59 must apply at the U.S. Embassy in Skopje.
+- Married couples may apply together in Pristina as long as one member of the relationship is over the age of 50.
+All other B1/B2 visa applicants between the ages of 14 and 49, who do not otherwise qualify to apply in Pristina, must apply at the U.S. Embassy in Skopje.

-- The Consular Section has limited capacity to process visa applications.
-Please be patient if your desired application date is unavailable.
+- The Consular Section has limited appointment capacity.
+Applicants should be patient if their desired application date is unavailable.
 Visa applicants with urgent travel should consider applying at the U.S. Embassy in Skopje.